 – Delegate registration surcharge from 5th May to 5th July 2025: add £50

-The registration fee includes the event management and organisation, conference pack, the Icebreaker on the Monday evening, the mid-week excursion, all lunches and morning/afternoon refreshments on Monday, Tuesday, Thursday and Friday, and refreshments during the poster session.
+The registration fee includes the event management and organisation, conference pack, the Icebreaker on the Monday evening, the mid-week excursion (including packed lunch), all lunches and morning/afternoon refreshments on Monday, Tuesday, Thursday and Friday, and refreshments during the poster session.

 The Conference Dinner on Thursday is limited to 200 people (first come, first served) and can be paid for separately at registration: